Vadim Kudryavtsev home page

 So I should accept his priority in discovering these algorithms.

-I can only say, that at the time when I wrote my papers, I had no access to latest IEEE journals.
+I can only say, that at the time when I wrote my papers, I had no

 Description of algorithm developing